 “Escuelas San José” (St. Joseph Schools) of Valencia is a public school owned and run by

 We have Primary, Secondary and Vocational Teaching (both Intermediate and High Cycles).

-The official courses given in Vocational Teaching are:
+The official courses given in Vocational Education and Training are:

 – Metal working and projects planning

 – Administration and Finance

 – Energy Efficiency and Solar Thermal Installations

 – Animation of Physical and Sports Activities

 Our goal is to provide students with the necessary competences and a European identity for